-We now have Red Wattle, Tamworth, Hereford, and Berkshire pigs!
+We have Red Wattle, Tamworth, Duroc and Berkshire pigs!

 Red Wattle pigs are large red pigs with fleshy appendages on either side of their neck, that seem to have no purpose other than to give them their name.
 They are very docile in nature and easy to handle.
 The sows are excellent mothers that raise good growing pigs.
 Our Red Wattle herd has grown considerably and we have a good selection of breeding stock from all over the United States.
 We have several boars and sows from different genetic lines and are able to breed quality pigs for both breeding stock and meat.
 Contact us to find out what we have!

-We have a small herd of purebred Berkshire pigs now!
-These pigs are known for their gourmet pork that is highly prized by chefs nationwide for it's exceptional taste, texture and quality.
+Berkshire pigs are known for their gourmet pork that is highly prized by chefs nationwide for it's exceptional taste, texture and quality.
 The Berkshire breed is a good breed for pasturing that will do well on grass, with limited supplemental grain.
 They are good mothers that are fairly docile in nature and easy to handle.

 The American Livestock Breeds Conservancy has the Red Wattle hog on the critically endangered list and we desperatly need more breeding herds to keep this wonderful breed around long term.
-The Tamworth hog is on the threatened list and the Hereford is on the watch list.
-Currently we don't have any purebred boars for these ladies so we can't make any purebred Tamworth or Hereford breeding stock, however we will be crossing them with the Red Wattle and Duroc boars that we have to make some wonderful meat animals.
+The Tamworth hog is on the threatened list.
+Currently we don't have any purebred boars for these ladies so we can't make any purebred Tamworth pigs however we will be crossing them with the Red Wattle boars that we have to make some wonderful meat animals.

 Pictured below is a fine example of a Red Wattle sow carrying her first litter.